Why Attend the CCBE Annual Conference?

 - The management strategies learned through quality professional development and conferences should save our county office of education money and lead to academic success.

 - During these tough economic times, when we are faced with tough choices in our spending, an educational leaders’ professional development conference may not appear to be a budget priority.
-But our children benefit from board members attending and then using their knowledge to make well-informed decisions about policy, finance, or curriculum.
+But our children benefit from board members attending and using their knowledge to make well-informed policy, finance, or curriculum decisions.

-- The California County Boards of Education Annual Conference present new strategies to managing county office of education finances and showcase best practices gleaned from real-life experiences at other county offices, and allow board members to network with experts and peers.
+- The California County Boards of Education Annual Conference presents new strategies for managing county office of education finances, showcases best practices gleaned from real-life experiences at other county offices, and allows board members to network with experts and peers.